naktis/vector/README.md

         } else return false;
     }
     ```
- 5. Operator < - compares the contents of the current class and another lexicographically: compares elements each by each; if it finds a mismatching element, returns their comparison result; if no mismatches are found; if one range is a prefix of another, the shorter range is lexicographically less than the other
+ 5. **Operator <** - compares the contents of two vectors lexicographically: checks elements each by each; if the operator finds a mismatching element, it returns their comparison result.
+If one range is a prefix of another, the shorter range is lexicographically less than the other (i.e. "Bana" < "Banana", because "Bana" is a prefix of "Banana" and they have no mismatching elements)

-    ```
+    ```cpp
-    template <class T>
+    template <class T>cpp
     bool vector<T>::operator<(const vector<T>& other) const {
         size_type smaller_size;
         if (size() < other.size())